spencer484/Reading_Notes/Reading_8.md

 * Absolute Positioning
 * Fixed Positioning

 Pretty much there are a lot of different layouts.
+We deal with page sizes, fixed layouts, liquid layouts.